Performance of near-optimal protocols in weak processes: Abstract

 \section{Abstract}

-A natural criticism of the universal optimal protocol of the irreversible work found in the context of weak processes is its experimental difficulty to be implementable due to its singular part.
-In this work, I propose as a partial solution to this problem its continuous linear part as an acceptable near-optimal protocol.
-This is based on the analysis of several examples of the error committed to approximating the solution extended until its second order in its continuous linear part.
-The result seems to be universal: depending mainly on the ratio between switching time and waiting time $\tau/\tau_w$, the error for sudden and slowly-varying processes is less than $1\%$, while for $\tau\approx\tau_w$ it has a peak with an upper bound around $8\%$.
-Although implementing Dirac deltas could be an experimental challenge, I present also the error including those functions, where the results of these new near-optimal protocols become slightly better.
+A natural criticism of the optimal protocol of the irreversible work found for weakly driven processes is its experimental difficulty in being implementable due to its singular part.
+In this work, I explore the possibility of taking its continuous linear part as an acceptable near-optimal protocol.
+First, I prove that such a solution is the optimal protocol for non-singular admissible functions.
+I corroborate this result by observing successful comparisons with test protocols on six reasonable examples.
+Also, extending such analysis, I conclude that the error committed on this near-optimal protocol is considerable compared to the first-order singular approximation solution, except for sudden and slowly-varying processes.
+A conjecture is made about a general structure of a near-optimal protocol for systems under arbitrarily strong perturbations.